Oriented Category Theory: Introduction

 respectively.

-The join formula \cref{joinform} implies that the join is an example of a bioriented bifunctor.
-Specifically, we show that the join is an oriented bifunctor and that the antijoin is an antioriented bifunctor (that is, an oriented bifunctor for the reversed Gray tensor product.
-The oriented bifunctoriality of the join can be used to obtain a very useful distributivity type formula relating the join and the tensor.
+The join formula (\ref{joinform}) implies that the join is an example of a bioriented functor.
+Specifically, we show that the join is a bioriented functor and that the antijoin is an antioriented functor.
+The bioriented functoriality of the join can be used to obtain a very useful distributivity type formula relating the join and the tensor.
 Specifically, we show that there is a cocartesian square of the form

 for any $\infty$-categories $A,B,X,Y$.

 Nevertheless, there are some nontrivial bioriented functors coming from the cylinder construction.
 The suspension is a quotient of the right cylinder, and therefore an antioriented functor, whereas the antisuspension is a quotient of the left cylinder, and therefore an oriented functor.
 However, one can construct a bioriented suspension functor by applying the $(-)^\cop$ involution to the bioriented category $\infty\fcat$, which does not effect the antiorientation but twists the orientation